 Petting-related (overstimulation) aggression is frustrating and frightening.
 One minute you’re having a cuddly moment with your sweet furball, and the next minute the cat is going in seven directions at once, and you’re left bleeding from multiple bites or scratches.
 Cats are highly sensitive creatures, and it may be that there’s just so much stimulation the cat can take; or there are certain “off-limits” areas that are certain to draw blood–from you–if you stray too close.
 There may be a pain issue, or a bad memory, but whatever the reason, very few cats attack without warning, though it may seem that way.
 It’s important to become an expert in feline body language.

-Redirected aggression occurs when the cat becomes frightened or upset, but rather than run or go after the real cause, the cat instead turns on the handiest target.
+You might find yourself asking, “Why does my cat bite me unprovoked?”
+Well, redirected aggression occurs when the cat becomes frightened or upset, but rather than run or go after the real cause, the cat instead turns on the handiest target.
 Often this innocent victim is another cat or pet in the home, or the guardian.
-Thereafter, the mere sight of the victim brings up all that upset all over again, and the aggressor continues to attack.
+Thereafter, the mere sight of the victim brings up all that upset all over again, and the cat continues to attack unprovoked. .
 If the issue is between two cats, the best course of action in this case is complete separation followed by gradual reintroduction, as if the two had never met.
-Of course, Play Therapy will also help.
+Of course, if you’re looking to stop your cat from biting or attacking you, Play Therapy will also help.
 It gives the aggressor an acceptable outlet for her frustration, and it restores the victim’s confidence.

 Fear-induced aggression is something all veterinarians are very familiar with; it’s something we just hate to see come through that door!
 Fear aggressive cats operate on the theory that “the best defense is a good offense.”
 These cats can get pretty offensive!
 But fear aggression can occur in any situation where the cat feels both threatened and trapped.